rx-precious/8weeksSQLChallenge/Case Study #1 - Danny's Diner/README.md

     ORDER BY order_date) AS productRank
     FROM dannys_diner.sales)
 ```
-A common table Expression was created which creates a ranking system that partitions the 'sales' table by 'customer_id' and order by 'order_date'.
+A common table Expression was created which creates a ranking system that partitions the 'sales' table by `customer_id` and order by `order_date`.

 | customer_id | product_id | order_date | productRank |
 |-------------|------------|------------|-------------|